tosorakim/Game-App-Optimization/README.md

 You could see the Channel A, B were not following KPI #2(nru below 30%).
 On the other hand, the channel C, D, E, F, G are satisfied the KPI so that they need to be optimization

 # Conclusion
 Except for channel A, other channels B, C, D, E, F, G are needed to be optimized following the KPI.
 It's around 76.7% of total installs.
-It needs urgently optimize the channel if you are not rich. (joke) In order to reduce this ratio, you would be better
+In order to reduce this ratio, you would be better channel G with the most installs (number of cases) will be optimized first, followed by channels F, D, E, B, and C in order.